Thalia Campbell: Activism

 Campbell formed a makeshift factory to make banners in her own home.
 Lacking a sewing machine, she used to farm out work to willing neighbours.
 The banners had to be strong to withstand the wind and rain and to fulfil multiple uses.
 They were often attached to the perimeter fence but were also used as blankets for babies, etc. Each was double sewn, something she learnt from her husband who had been in the navy and had sewn sails.
 She made postcards of some of the banners to sell to visitors and offset some of her costs.
 Later, her activities grew into a business together with her husband, in which they produced banners for trade unions and local labour parties, which led to accusations that she was commercialising Greenham.
 Both had been artists before doing this work.
 They were able to identify companies that would let them have end-of-roll fabrics to incorporate into the banners.
 Use of colours was carefully planned to ensure that the banners would be readable from a distance.

-One of her most recognised banners was called Greenham Common Womens Peace Camp.
+One of her most recognised banners was called Greenham Common Women's Peace Camp.
 It depicted the Greenham women's methods of resistance: among which were wire cutters for breaking the fence; a group of women holding hands suggestive of the "Embrace the Base" protest to circle the perimeter fence, and the radical symbol of peace embodied by doves and the peace sign.
 Recognition of her work spread outside the UK.
 Art students chose to do theses on peace camp banners and she was invited to many countries.
 Consequently, much of her work is also spread across the globe.
 She and her son have attempted to catalogue the banners she worked on but have not found them all.
 However, many of her banners can now be found in the Peace Museum at Saltaire in West Yorkshire and others at the National Museum Cardiff.